 As gas grids expand and emission levels continue to tighten, conversion to natural gas is an increasingly viable alternative for power plants.
 Wärtsilä engines are flexible and easily adapted to using gas as a primary fuel, helping to cut operational costs and exhaust gas emissions while increasing fuel flexibility.
-Gas conversion is one key feature in future-proofing power plants, as it enables transition to synthetic fuels in the future.
+Gas conversion is one key feature in future-proofing power plants, as it enables transition to synthetic, sustainable fuels in the future.

 As natural gas is both attractively priced and efficient, converting an existing engine to operate on gas offers significant economic and environmental benefits.
 Gas also offers you increased operational flexibility as other fuels can still be used if needed.
 A gas conversion helps to future-proof your plant by allowing you to transition to synthetic fuels at a later date and enables integration of renewable energy sources by providing reliable balancing.